GerniVisser/CMPG-Project-4-/README.md

 ![image](https://user-images.githubusercontent.com/46093495/198237633-325e2984-eb36-4eeb-b00d-790a4d66beb3.png)

+*Login Credentials can be fount in the reference document included in the project submission.*

 ### Gathering test data

 Once logged in the bot gathers data toe be tested from a specified excel file.